 What Home Buyers Need To Know About Appraisal Gaps

-Buying a home is exciting, but when there’s a gap between the appraised value and your agreed-upon sales price, problems may result.
+Buying a home is exciting, but when there’s a gap between the appraised value and your agreed-upon sales price, you might have a problem.
 You risk losing the home you’re interested in and possibly even your earnest money.

-For everything you need to know about appraisal gaps and how to handle them, check out our complete guide below.
+For everything you need to know about appraisal gaps and how to handle them, check out our complete guide on this important topic.